byuawsfhtl/HandwritingRecognition/README.md

 * Pillow
 * Matplotlib

-Eventually, a .yaml file will be provided that will specify all dependencies and that can be loaded into a Conda environment.
+A .yaml files has been included that specifies the necessary dependencies.
+A conda environment can be created and activated by running the following commands:
+`
+conda env create -f environment.yaml conda activate hwr_env
+`

+## Usage

+This project can be used by cloning and repository and running manually.
+However, it is also available in [Anaconda Cloud](https://anaconda.org/BYU-Handwriting-Lab/hwr) and can be used in any Conda environment.

+### Conda Usage

+Coming soon!

-### Usage
+### Manual Usage

 Training can be run with the following command